COSC3020/theory-vs-practice-E-Merrill/README.md

 ### Answer

-  One reason is that there can be other factors that can affect runtime, such as other background processes on one's computer (open internet tabs, background downloads/uploads, etc.)
+  One reason is that there can be other factors that can affect runtime, such as
+  other background processes on one's computer (open internet tabs, background downloads/uploads, etc.)
-    A second reason is that
+  A second reason could be hardware limitations.
+If a program is very RAM intensive, but
+  your device does not have enough RAM for it, the program may start to use
+  your harddrive as memory as a way to compensate, drastically slowing down
+  the runtime.